CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 ## <a name="ray_sorting">Sorting Rays</a>
 To enable ray sorting, set `SORT_RAYS` to 1 in `pathtrace.cu`.
 Since each ray can hit a material of different BSDF computation, some rays might terminate early, while others can be in flight for a long time.
 This results in threads finishing at different times.
 To solve this problem, we can use radix sort to sort the rays by the material types.
 By making the rays that hit the same material contiguous in memory, we can improve the performance by terminating the idling warps early so they can be utilized again.
 However, since sorting adds a significant amount of computation overheads, this algorithm only helps improve the performance when there are many different material types in the scene.
 In a simple scene like Cornell box, toggling sorting rays on will actually decrease the performance.
+I'm getting **19.2** fps for ray sorting on vs. **19.7** fps for ray sorting off for the refraction scene (higher is better), where there are 10 materials.
+Then I added 8 more materials and 8 more spheres.
+I'm getting **18.6** fps for ray sorting on vs. **16.9** fps for ray soring off.
+It clearly proves that when there are less materials/objects in the scene, ray sorting may actually be slower than without it.
+But as the scene gets more complicated, sorting rays will increase the performance significantly.

 ## <a name="cache">Caching the First Bounce Intersections   </a>
 To enable first bounce intersections caching, set `CACHE_FIRST_BOUNCE` to 1 in `pathtrace.cu`.
 One small improvement is to cache the first bounce intersections so it can be re-used for all the subsequent iterations.
 According to my test result, this provides a very small performance improvement.
+From my tests on different scenes, caching the first bounce intersection generally gives a roughly **1/60 performance boost**.

 ## <a name="refract">Refraction</a>
 This uses the Schlick's approximation to implement the refraction effect.